vais-ral/CIL-Docs/docs/beamhardening.rst

 Getting the image file
 ----------------------

-As described previously it is necessary to write the definition files that describe the carousel or crown and the particular test case that is being treated.
+As stated previously it is necessary to write the definition file (.def) that describes the carousel or crown and the particular test case that is being treated (.data).
 The latter file must also point to the data file that contains the sample images in a suitable format.
 It is assumed that corrections for dark and flat field images have being applied to the images before they are passed to the software.